 However, freedom doesn’t mean that there is no objective or key message, this is the core of every communication brief.
 Freedom here is only freedom of execution; any brief must always provide direction and specific messages to deliver.

-3- The Command Brief
+3- How to Write a Creative Brief: The Command Brief

 A Command Brief is a restrictive version of the Idea Brief.
 Its outcome is typically creative, however, the client knows exactly how the creative piece should be like.